How to strike off a limited company

 Inform Direct will make this simple for you by producing the documents required.

-All you need to do is sign and send the system created document to Companies House with a cheque for £10 as their fee.
+All you need to do is sign and send the system created document to Companies House with a cheque for their fee.
 It couldn’t be easier.

 Start now